Coercive & Controlling Behaviour

 - The accused must have or ought to have known that the behaviour would have a serious effect on the victim.

-What Amounts to Coercive & Controlling Behaviour?
+What Amounts to Coercive and Controlling actions?

 - Stopping or changing the way someone socialises